NiGuangOwO/Triggernometry/readme.md

   - `?` `:`
   - `(` `)` `,` (not parsed directly)
 ### Precision Error Tolerance
-- The tolerance level has been changed from `double.Epsilon` to a constant (set to 1E-9), making it more suitable for Triggernometry use.
+- The tolerance level has been changed from `double.Epsilon` to a constant (set to `δ` = `1E-9`), making it more suitable for Triggernometry use.
 - This rule only applies to functions and operators involving (explicit or implicit) comparisons, like `=` `>` `>=` `sign` `truncate`, etc.
 - This rule will not reduce any computational accuracy.
-- Values within the range `x ± tolerance` will be considered equal to `x` during comparisons.
+- Values within the range `x ± δ` will be considered equal to `x` during comparisons.
 ### Aliases
 - In the original code, a list of aliases (e.g., `atan2` => `arctan2`) existed but was not utilized.
 - Those lines of code have been removed due to being irrelavent with Triggernometry requirements, and the aliases have been directly incorporated into the list of functions.